-One World Preschools follows the Creative Curriculum by Teaching Strategies, providing a child centered approach based on self-directed activities, hands on learning and collaborative play, with children making creative choices and learning through their own experiences.
+One World Preschools follows the Learn Every Day Curriculum, providing a child centered approach based on self-directed activities, hands on learning and collaborative play, with children making creative choices and learning through their own experiences.

 We develop positive interactions, develop trust and show a child that their world is safe and reliable, and they will receive consistent and loving care, and constructive and purposeful play which supports learning.

-Both Montessori and Creative Curriculum are approved by Broward County.
+The Learn Every Day Curriculum is approved by Broward County.

 One World Preschools is an Approved provider of the Voluntary Pre-Kindergarten (VPK) program for all children who are 4 years old before the 1st of September.

-The VPK program is free, and consists of 540 hours of instructional time, beginning in August, or 300 instructional hours beginning as early as 1st May.
+The VPK program is free, and consists of 540 hours of instructional time, beginning in August.

 One World Preschools typically provides free VPK education between 9.00am and 1.00 pm.
 The final hour between 12.00 and 1.00 pm includes lunch as well as an enrichment activity.
 One World Preschools provides Spanish, sports, and STEAM (Science, Technology, Engineering, Arts, Mathematics) as enrichment activities.